jethornton/flexgui/docs_flex/source/misc.rst

 specifying the touch input.
 A single left-click or touch is all that's needed to use the `File Selector`.
 A left-click or touch on a directory will change to that directory.
 A left-click or touch on the up or down arrow will move the list by one.
-A left-click or touch inbetween an arrow and the slider will move the list by one page.
+A left-click or touch in between an arrow and the slider will move the list by one page.
 Touch-and-hold to move the slider.

 If you use the touch input, the selector looks like this